Vietnam.vn - Nền tảng quảng bá Việt Nam

 The findings suggest that the clay formed as a result of weathering of volcanic rocks during warm, wet weather.
 Based on the analysis, the team concluded that the RGR accumulated rare earth elements during the Eocene epoch, which lasted until about 35 million years ago, when conditions were typically tropical.

 Previous research has also revealed that the submerged island is rich in valuable minerals such as cobalt, lithium, and nickel, along with valuable rare earth elements such as tellurium.
-Because these materials are key components in a range of new technologies that could help stop burning fossil fuels, mining the RGR’s natural resources has attracted much interest.
+Because these materials are key components in a range of new technologies that could help stop burning fossil fuels, mining the RGR’s natural resources has attracted much attention.

 An Khang (According to IFL Science )